 Queensland University of TechnologyLocation

-Swinburne University of Technology, Sumitomo Electric Industries, Griffith University, Energy Developments Limited
+Swinburne University of Technology, Sumitomo Electric Industries, Griffith University, Energy Developments Limited, CS Energy

 The QUT project develops a scalable and systematic process to evaluate the viability of decentralised and regional-scale renewable energy hybrid systems to generate hydrogen from sustainable resources.